Technut10/Technut10/README.md

 - 👋 Hi, I’m @Technut10
 - 👀 I’m interested in ...
 Full Stack web development and video game creation.
-- 🌱 I’m currently learning ...Full stack web development- going over CSS.
+- 🌱 I’m currently learning ...Full stack web development- going over JavaScript.
-- 💞️ I’m looking to collaborate on ... any projects to help build our portfolios.
+- 💞️ I’m looking to collaborate on ... any projects to help build our portfolios'.
 - 📫 How to reach me ...

 <!---